Beef 'O' Brady's logo

 Excellent

-The brand provides a comprehensive 366-hour training curriculum designed to prepare three managerial staff members for launch.
-The program includes on-site launch support to ensure operational readiness (additional on-site support fees apply), with travel and lodging expenses managed by the franchisee.
+Beef 'O' Brady's provides an extensive 366-hour training curriculum designed to prepare three managerial staff members for launch.
+The program includes on-site training support, with franchisees responsible for their own travel and living expenses during the on-site period.

 Franchisee Stability